ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 When considering adopting any new tool, it is important to take into account the availability of resources for trouble-shooting the inevitable roadblocks you will encounter.
-In part because of its popularity and the friendly community its founders have nurthered, there are abundant resources available for Jupyter Notebook in addition to great documentation [ref to some resources and documentation].
+In part because of its popularity and the friendly community its founders have nurtured, there are abundant resources available for Jupyter Notebook in addition to great documentation [ref to some resources and documentation].

 Lastly, we would like to call attention to the multi-language compatibility of the Jupyter Notebook.
 Currently, the Jupyter Notebook supports over forty programming languages.
-This has been touted as a boon to researchers in making it possible for researchers to collaborate with others who have different programming language proficiencies or preferences.
+This has been touted as a boon to researchers in making it possible for them to collaborate with others who have different programming language proficiencies or preferences.
 Through our year-long collaboration, we (a Python programmer and an R programmer) explored Jupyter Notebook's abilities to